Industry 4.0 trend compared to Industry 5.0

 Abstract

-This project deals with a literary exploration of Industry 4.0 compared to Industry 5.0.
-In this sense, an investigation into the advancement of industrial technology as evidenced by the emergence of research on revolutionary disruptive technologies.
-Similar to the analysis of how humans in the Industrial Revolution 4.0 used technology to control the production of knowledge and intelligence, the Industrial Revolution 5.0 aims to produce this knowledge and intelligence using its own machines.
-The new stage in the industry suggests that collaborative robots (cobots) will become more common in the coming years, along with the release of intelligent software (bots), paving the way for a new concept of economic and industrial development.
-With the return of the human to the process and the production model, the human-technology relationship will take on new meaning.
-Finally, this article documents the review of literature published on the topics of Industry 4.0 and Industry 5.0.
-The articles were reviewed and researched in various data bases and high-level journals in order to gain a better understanding of both industries.
+This study explores the literature on Industry 4.0 compared to Industry 5.0.
+Thus, the study explores the march of industrial progress marked by the emergence of disruptive technologies that give rise to revolutions with significant social and economic impact.
+Similar to the analysis of how in Industry 4.0 humans use technology to monopolise the generation of knowledge and intelligence, Industry 5.0 aims to generate this knowledge and intelligence from the machines themselves.
+The new stage in industry suggests that collaborative robots (cobots) will become more prevalent in the coming years, along with the deployment of intelligent software (bots), which will pave the way for a new concept of economic and industrial development, with the return of man to the process and production model, the integrative relationship between man and technology taking on a new meaning.
+Finally, this article documents the literature review that was published on the topic of Industry 4.0 and Industry 5.0, the articles were reviewed and researched in different databases and high ranking journals in order to get the best understanding of both industries.

 Downloads